tedyoung/mycmt1-blackjack-baseline/README.md

 ## Running and Playing the Game

-To run the game, it works best if you run it in a real terminal window and not inside of the IDE.
+To run the game, it works best if you run it in a real terminal window and **not inside** the IDE.
 To do this, use Maven to build and package the JAR and then you can run it:

 ### macOS/Linux: